The Grateful Beasts: Tale type

-The tale is classified in the Aarne-Thompson-Uther Index as bpth ATU 613, "Truth and Falsehood", and ATU 554, "The Grateful Animals".
+The tale is classified in the Aarne-Thompson-Uther Index as both ATU 613, "Truth and Falsehood", and ATU 554, "The Grateful Animals".
 In this regard, Hungarian scholar Ákos Dömötör, in the 1988 revised edition of the Hungarian Folktale Catalogue (MNK), also classified the tale as types AaTh 554, Hálás állatok ("Grateful Animals"), and AaTh 613, Igazság és Hamisság ("Truth and Falsehood").

 According to folklorist Stith Thompson, the type ATU 613 sometimes begins when one of the travelers refuses to share his food until his companion blinds himself.
 The now blinded man, abandoned by his friends, wanders about until he hears some voices (ghosts, spirits, animals, witches) conversing with each other and commenting on a place that hides healing properties.
 The man arrives at the place they mentioned and heals his sight.
 According to Hungarian scholarship, tale type ATU 613, "Truth and Falsehood", is "widespread in Hungarian speaking areas" and traceable to antiquity.

 The narrative action of tale type ATU 554, remarks folklorist Hans-Jörg Uther, is developed by the aid of the helpful animals.
 Each of the animals comes from one element: water, earth and air.